Move over Khia and Missy Elliott; raunch rap has a new contender who went from homeless to viral with just a few moans

 Will the Real Elizabeth Please Stand Up?

 “I think what people don’t get about me is that I’m not CupcakKe,” Elizabeth says backstage.
 “I mean, I do be staying horny and a freak hoe, but I’m not a machine.
-I’m not always on one hundred percent of the time.”
+I’m not always on 100 percent of the time.”

 She’s referring to her alter egos–three of them, to be exact.